-Prague, Czech Republic – Czechs have chosen Slovak President Zuzana Caputova as the most trustworthy politician in the world, according to a CVVM survey released earlier this month.
+Prague, Czech Republic – Czechs have chosen Slovak President Zuzana Caputova as the most trusted politician in the world, according to a CVVM survey released earlier this month.

 With 54% of Czechs giving her a favourable rating, Zuzana Caputova, elected last March as the first female president in Slovak history, is the most trusted politician, according to respondents, who were given a list of nearly 25 world leaders to choose from.
 Only 18% of them had a negative opinion of her.